qrvey/partner-portal/docs/ui-docs/automation/data-actions.md

 ## Updating/Deleting Records
 Once you have searched and found one or more records in your dataset, you can use the  **Update Record** and **Delete Record** actions to take appropriate actions.

->**Note:** These actions can only be used on Search action branch options corresponding to one or multiple records are found.
+>**Note:** These actions can only be used in Search action branch options corresponding to one or multiple found records.

 ![3_data-actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.4_data-actions/3_data-actions.png#thumbnail)